 Tyler Watts is an assistant professor of developmental psychology at Teachers College.
 Previously, he was a research assistant professor and postdoctoral scholar at New York University.
 Watts studies educational programs and policies designed to promote the cognitive and socioemotional development of children from underserved communities, most notably the Chicago School Readiness Project.
 He is a co-principal investigator on two projects supported by IES: “Evaluating the Efficacy of an Interdisciplinary School Curriculum” and “Improving Low-Income Students’ Odds of Being ‘On-Track’ and College Ready in Chicago Public Schools.”
 In 2019, he served as the primary instructor for the IES-funded Predoctoral Interdisciplinary Research Training Program workshop at New York University.
 Watts holds a PhD in education with a specialization in educational policy and social contexts from the University of California, Irvine.

-A. Brooks Bowden is an assistant professor in the Education Policy Division of the Graduate School of Education at the University of Pennsylvania.
-She also serves as director of training for the Center for Benefit-Cost Studies of Education at Teachers College.
+A. Brooks Bowden is an assistant professor in the Policy, Organizations, Leadership, and Systems Division at the Graduate School of Education at the University of Pennsylvania, where she also serves as the Director of the Center for Benefit-Cost Studies of Education.
 Bowden specializes in program evaluation and economic analysis, focusing on the applications and methodology of the ingredients method to conduct cost-effectiveness analyses.
 Her research aims to mitigate the challenges related to poverty that prevent students from experiencing the full value of schooling.
 She is a coauthor of the primary text on cost-effectiveness, Economic Evaluation in Education: Cost-Effectiveness and Benefit-Cost Analysis (3rd edition).
 Bowden will teach the benefit-cost analysis workshop for the PEAR program.
 She holds a PhD in education policy from Columbia University.